frcteam195/CKRIOPassthru/README.md

 ---

 ### Dependencies
-Before continuing, Docker must be installed on your host computer.
+Before continuing, Docker must be installed on your host computer as the first step (unless using Windows, in which case, you should follow the Windows guide, below).
 [Learn how to install Docker here.](https://docs.docker.com/engine/install/) If you do not wish to install Docker, skip to the section on [host installation](#alternate)

 ---